Introducing Corrections to the Reflectance of Graphene by Light Emission: Corrections to reflectance by light emission

-The corrections to the reflectance are the main subjects of this paper.~\cite{Nemanich1980,Wang2008} Specifically, we consider the corrections where some fraction of the energy absorbed by the $j$th layer (of $N$-layer graphene) is transferred to light emitted from that layer [see Fig.~\ref{fig:rs}(a)].
-The amplitude of emitted light is assumed to be the square root of the layer absorption,~\cite{Sasaki2020b} $A_j^N \equiv \pi \alpha |E_j^N|^2/|E_{\rm in}|^2$, multiplied by the branching ratio, ${\cal B}$, i.e., $\sqrt{\left( {\cal B}/2\right) A_j^N}$, where $1/\sqrt{2}$ means that light emission is direction-independent along the $c$-axis.
-Note that $A_j^N$ depends not only on $j$ and $N$ values [Fig.~\ref{fig:invisible}(c)] but also on $\lambda$ and $d_{\rm SiO_2}$,~\cite{Sasaki2020a} and that $\sum_{j=1}^N A_j^N$ is the total absorption of $N$-layer graphene.
+The corrections to the reflectance are the main subjects of this paper.~\cite{Nemanich1980,Wang2008} Specifically, we consider corrections where some fraction of the energy absorbed by the $j$th layer (of $N$-layer graphene) is transferred to light emitted from that layer [see the right side of Fig.~\ref{fig:LEmodel}(a)].
+The amplitude of the emitted light is assumed to be the square root of the layer absorption $A_j^N \equiv \pi \alpha |E_j^N|^2$,~\cite{Sasaki2020b} multiplied by the branching ratio, ${\cal B}$, i.e., $\sqrt{\left( {\cal B}/2\right) A_j^N}$, where $1/\sqrt{2}$ means that the light emission is direction-independent along the $c$-axis.
+Note that $A_j^N$ depends not only on $j$ and $N$ but also on $\lambda$ and $d_{\rm SiO_2}$.